The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 • Coenzyme Q10, which supports mitochondrial and cardiac energy production (19)

-• Red yeast rice, when used under clinical supervision (17)
+• Red yeast rice, when used judiciously and under clinical supervision (17)

 Myth #9: High Blood Pressure Has Nothing to Do With Cholesterol